magento/knowledge-base/src/troubleshooting/general/graphql-categories-cannot-hide-categories-shared-catalog.md

 ## Issue

-GraphQL Categories and `categoryList` queries ignore the Category permission to hide categories in a shared catalog.
+GraphQL categories and `categoryList` queries ignore the category permission to hide categories in a shared catalog.
 This happens to all merchants on Adobe Commerce 2.4.3 with B2B Shared Catalog feature turned on.

 <ins>Steps to reproduce</ins>: